 - An employee of a third party

-For 2014–15, the limit is $40,173.
+The earnings limit for the 2014–15 school year is $40,173, and $40,321 for 2015–16.
 The Teachers’ Retirement Board adjusts the earnings limit annually.
 Any amount you earn in a CalSTRS-covered position during the first 180 calendar days of retirement will also count against the annual postretirement earnings limit for the appropriate fiscal year.

 If your earnings from CalSTRS-covered employment exceed the postretirement earnings limit, CalSTRS will withhold all of your gross monthly retirement benefit until we collect your excess earnings in full, up to the amount of your annual retirement benefit minus any reduction due to the zero-dollar earnings limit.

-For example, if you return to CalSTRS-covered work in the 2014-15 fiscal year after the first 180 days of your most recent retirement and earn $50,000, you will have exceeded the earnings limit of $40,173 by $9,827.
-CalSTRS will deduct $9,827 from your benefit payments that year, if your annual retirement benefit is more than $9,827.
+For example: If you return to CalSTRS-covered work in the 2014–15 school year after the first 180 days following retirement and earn $50,000, you will have exceeded the annual earnings limit of $40,173 by $9,827.
+If your annual retirement benefit is $9,827 or more, then CalSTRS will withhold your monthly retirement benefits until we collect $9,827.